Yamakagashi Pass

 The monster table swaps to mostly elemental ninjas, and enemy attack power is notably higher.

-so things can get difficult from 6F if you haven't found a decent shield yet - use items if needed.
+so things can get difficult from 6F if you haven't found a decent shield yet - use items as needed.

 Collect Poison Arrows from Poison Arrow Traps using Karakuroid on 6-7F if possible.